xmindata/Titanic/README.md

 README.md
 ====================

-# Titanic data inverstigation
+# Predict survival on the Titanic Disaster

-During the Titanic disaster, who is the lucky one, which feature(s) may lead to higher survival rate?
+In this work we will study the passengers data and apply machine learning techniques to predict a passenger's chance of surviving based on their infomration.

 The dataset is downloaded from Kaggle competetion, with **"train.csv"** and **"test.csv"**.

-First I did exploratory data analysis for the training data, as shown in **EDA_Titanic.ipynb**, then in order to user machine learning to make the prediction of the survival, in **Titanic_ML.ipynb**, I used Decisiontree, randomForest, and svc to make the prediction.
+Please go to the [Kaggle website](https://www.kaggle.com/c/titanic) fore more details.

-## Prediction files##
+## Prediction files
-my_solution_one.csv: Decisiontree
-my_solution_two.csv: Decisiontree with more features included in the training my_solution_three.csv: Decisiontree after creating one freature: Family size my_solution_four.csv: Randomforest for the prediction my_solution_svc.csv: Use SVC for the prediction
+Prediction files can be found in the solution folder.
+I've compared the performance with different algorithms.
+So far the Decision Tree has the best prediction score.
+For more details please check the notebook.

 ## Draw ##
 An interactive figure was made with Dimple.js, to show the survival rate with cabinet class.

-According to the analysis, cabinet class, sex, Age and Fare are the most important features for the survival during the disaster.
+According to the analysis, cabinet Pclass, sex, Age and Fare are the most important features for predicting the survival during the disaster.